flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 - women startups
 title: "Entrepreneurship Series: Interview with Jenny Poon"
 ---

+Jenny Poon--a woman who admittedly likes to tell people hell no, makes little children cry and says the best part of being a busines owner is, "I'm the BOSS!"
+But she won't spit in your hair, she'll admit her faults, and she'll go out of her way to make your day.
+She's won several design awards, but for her, it's not about the design...

 **Tell us about yourself**

 I went to the University of Minnesota for advertising and journalism.
 Although I like writing and I like understanding the advertising industry, I still wasn't able to do what I love, which is design.
 So I went to design school, but by my second year, teachers were asking me how to do things, and I asked myself, "Why am I paying $4000 a semester to teach a class?"